wkyleg/brutalist-hacker-news/README.md

 ## Reflections on process

-- CSS incompatibilities were probably the most painful part of building this, as they can vary substantially across browsers, especially concerning mobile scrolling behavior.[Ionic Framework](https://github.com/ionic-team/ionic-framework/tree/main/core/src/css) has some good reset properties that I used for inspiration.
+- CSS incompatibilities were probably the most painful part of building this, as they can vary substantially across browsers, especially concerning mobile scrolling behavior.
+[Ionic Framework](https://github.com/ionic-team/ionic-framework/tree/main/core/src/css) has some useful reset properties that I used for inspiration.

 - I'm not really a fan of the emojis in the UI, but they were the only option that didn't involve adding a icon library.
 They look weird, but at least in a way that might